antonagestam/little-bank/README.md

 - All analysis should be a matter of summarizing credit, debit or balance of an account in a system.
 The intention is to reduce bugs by making all analysis use the same numerical implementation.
+- This means that we're of the opinion that implementing filters and doing arithmetic on transactions outside of little-bank code is _wrong_.
+If we find ourselves grasping to do this, what we should instead do is introduce new accounts our possibly restructure the flow between the existing ones.
 - Allow defining rules for a system in a declarative way.
 - Disallow mutation.
 The design encourages immutable, append-only transactions.
 - All operations that update the system are very similar: appending transactions which